+7 Introduction

+- 18 Relying on standard animal toxicological testing for chemical hazard identification and characteri- - zation is increasingly questioned on both scientific and ethical grounds.
+In addition, it appears
-40 In the present study, automatic read-across like models were built to generate quantitative

-- predictions of long-term toxicity.
-Two databases compiling chronic oral rat lowest adverse - effect levels (LOAEL) as endpoint were used.
-An early review of the databases revealed that - many chemicals had at least two independent studies/LOAELs.
-These studies were exploited - 44 to generate information on the reproducibility of chronic animal studies and were used to - evaluate prediction performance of the models in the context of experimental variability. - 46 An important limitation often raised for computational toxicology is the lack of transparency - on published models and consequently on the difficulty for the scientific community to - reproduce and apply them.
-To overcome these issues, all databases and programs that have - been used to generate this manuscript are made available under GPL3 licenses. - 50 A self-contained docker image with all programs, libraries and data required for the repro- - duction of these results is available from https://hub.docker.com/r/insilicotox/loael-paper/. - 52 Source code and datasets for the reproduction of this manuscript can be downloaded from the - GitHub repository https://github.com/opentox/loael-paper.
-The lazar framework (A. Maunz - et al. 2013) is also available under a GPL3 License from https://github.com/opentox/lazar. - 55 A graphical webinterface for lazar model predictions and validation results is publicly - 56 accessible at https://lazar.in-silico.ch, models presented in this manuscript will be included in - 57 future versions.
-Source code for the GUI can be obtained from https://github.com/opentox/ - 58 lazar-gui.
+- 47 experimental toxicity data it is hard to judge the performance of predictive models objectively - 48 and it is tempting for model developers to use aggressive model optimisation methods that lead to - 49 impressive validation results, but also to overfitted models with little practical relevance. - 50 In the present study, automatic read-across like models were built to generate quantitative - 51 predictions of long-term toxicity.
+Two databases compiling chronic oral rat lowest adverse effect - 52 levels (LOAEL) as endpoint were used.
+An early review of the databases revealed that many - 53 chemicals had at least two independent studies/LOAELs.
+These studies were exploited to generate - information on the reproducibility of chronic animal studies and were used to evaluate prediction - performance of the models in the context of experimental variability. - 56 An important limitation often raised for computational toxicology is the lack of transparency on - 57 published models and consequently on the difficulty for the scientific community to reproduce - and apply them.
+To overcome these issues, source code for all programs and libraries and the - by databases that have been used to generate this manuscript are made available under GPL3 licenses. - 60 Databases and compiled programs with all dependencies for the reproduction of results in this - 61 manuscript are available as a self-contained docker image.
+All data, tables and figures in this - 62 manuscript was generated directly from experimental results using the R package knitR.
+A single - command repeats all experiments (possibly with different settings) and updates the manuscript - 64 with the new results.

-59 Materials and Methods
+65 Materials and Methods

-- 60 The following sections give a high level overview about algorithms and datasets used for this - 51 study.
-In order to provide unambiguous references to algorithms and datasets, links to source - 62 code and data sources are included in the text.
+- The following sections give a high level overview about algorithms and datasets used for this study. - 67 In order to provide unambiguous references to algorithms and datasets, links to source code and - data sources are included in the text.

-63 Datasets
+Datasets